-"Pharnabazus was so struck with the truth and justness of these remarks, that from that very hour he determined to contend no more with such invincible troops, but bent all his care towards making peace with the Spartans, by which means he preserved himself and country from destruction."
+Pharnabazus was so struck with the truth and justness of these remarks, that, from that very hour, he determined to contend no more with such invincible troops, but bent all his cares towards making peace with the Spartans; and, by that means, he preserved himself and his country from destruction.

-"You see by this story," said Mr. Barlow, "that fine clothes are not able to give their wearers either more strength or courage than they had before, nor to preserve them from the attacks of those whose appearance is more homely.
-But since you are so little acquainted with the business of a soldier, I must show you a little more clearly in what it consists.
-Instead, therefore, of all this pageantry, which seems so strongly to have acted upon your mind, I must inform you that there is no human being exposed to suffer a greater degree of hardship: he is often obliged to march whole days in the most violent heat, or cold, or rain, and frequently without victuals to eat, or clothes to cover him; and when he stops at night, the most that he can expect is a miserable canvas tent to shelter him, which is penetrated in every part by the wet, and a little straw to keep his body from the damp. unwholesome earth.
-Frequently he cannot meet with even this, and is obliged to lie uncovered upon the ground, by which means he contracts a thousand diseases, which are more fatal than the cannon and weapons of the enemy.
+"You see by the story," said Mr. Barlow, "that fine clothes are not always of the consequence you imagine, since they are not able to give their wearers either more strength or courage than they had before, nor to preserve them from the attacks of those whose appearance is more homely.
+But, since you are so little acquainted with the business of a soldier, I must show you a little more clearly of what it consists.
+Instead, therefore, of all this pageantry, which seems so strongly to have acted upon your mind, I must inform you that there is no human being exposed to suffer a greater degree of misery and hardship: he is often obliged to march whole days in the most violent heat, or cold, or rain, and frequently without food to eat or clothes to cover him; and when he stops at night, the most that he can expect is a miserable canvas tent to shelter him, which is penetrated in every part by the wet, and a little straw to keep his body from the damp, unwholesome earth.
+Frequently he cannot meet with even this, and is obliged to lie uncovered upon the ground; by which he contracts a thousand diseases, that are more fatal than the cannon and other weapons of the enemy.
 Every hour he is exposed to engage in combats at the hazard of losing his limbs, of being crippled or mortally wounded.
-If he gain the victory, he generally has only to begin again and fight anew, till the war is over; if he be beaten, he may probably lose his life upon the spot, or be taken prisoner by the enemy, in which case he may languish several months in a dreary prison, in want of all the necessaries of life."
+If he gain the victory, he generally has only to begin again and fight anew, till the war is over; if beaten, he may probably lose his life on the spot, or be taken prisoner by the enemy; in which case he may languish several months in a dreary prison, in want of all the necessaries of life."

-"Alas!" said Harry, "what a dreadful picture do you draw of the fate of those brave men who suffer so much to defend their country.
-Surely those who employ them should take care of them when they are sick, or wounded, or incapable of providing for themselves."
+"Alas!" said Harry, "what a dreadful picture do you draw of the fate of those brave men who suffer so much to defend their country; surely, they who employ them should take care of them when they are sick or wounded, or incapable of providing for themselves."